cite-architecture/cite_scala/README.md

 Currently, the library includes an initial implementation of the `CtsUrn` class.

 It uses `sbt` for its build system.
 It is currently configured for testing with `specs2`.
-Run all tests with `sbt test`.
+Run all tests with `sbt test`; build scaladocs with `sbt doc`.

 It includes support for the Ammonite shell.
 If you start the shell with `sbt test:console`, it will be able to resolve all the dependencies  defined in  your `build.sbt`.
 You can either import the `cite` library at the ammonite prompt, or add the import statement to your `predef.sc` file (in `$HOME/.ammonite`): in either case,